LABORA-INF-UFG/UE-non3GPP/dev/README.md

 ```

 ### Test Ansible Connection
 Now let's test the Ansible connection with the respective hosts configured in the previous steps.
-In the terminal, inside the ```UE-non3GPP/dev_environment_setup``` directory, run the following command:
+In the terminal, inside the ```UE-non3GPP/dev``` directory, run the following command:
 ```
 ansible -i ./hosts -m ping all -u root
 ```

 ### Go Install with Ansible
-The command below installs GO v.1.14 on each of VMs
+The command below installs GO v.1.14 on each of VMs.
+The following description assumes running the command from the project root dir (UE-non3GPP).
 ```
 ansible-playbook dev/free5gc-v3.1.1/go-install.yaml -i dev/free5gc-v3.1.1/hosts
 ```